Hammersmith Bridge: Renewed structural problems

-2019–22 closure
+2019–24 closure

-With funding for a major refurbishment still not resolved, on 10 April 2019, Hammersmith and Fulham Council announced that the bridge would be closed indefinitely to motor vehicular traffic due to safety concerns.
-Pedestrians and cyclists could continue to use the bridge.
-It was later (24 May 2019) reported that the closure was due to cracks in the bridge's pedestals, the footings which support the structure.
+With funding for a major refurbishment still not resolved, on 10 April 2019, Hammersmith and Fulham Council closed the bridge indefinitely to motor traffic on safety grounds.
+Pedestrians and cyclists were allowed to use the bridge.
+On 24 May 2019) the closure was due to cracks in the iron pedestals which support the structure.
 On 10 October 2019, Planning in London magazine published the results of its competition for a quick fix to Hammersmith Bridge's closure.
 The winning entry, by marine civil engineers Beckett Rankine, consisted of a prefabricated temporary road and foot bridge downstream of Hammersmith bridge and connecting in to Queen Caroline Street on the Hammersmith side.
 Beckett Rankine claimed that the bridge's cost could be recouped by charging a toll on vehicles.

-The bridge's closure was extended to pedestrians and cyclists on 13 August 2020 after the structural issues worsened due to a heatwave.
+On 13 August 2020, the structural issues worsened in a heatwave, and the bridge was closed to cyclists and pedestrians,completely shutting use of the bridge.
 River traffic and pedestrian routes under the bridge were also stopped.
-The New York Times reported an estimate of £141 million (US$187 million) to fully repair the bridge and £46 million (US$65 million) to stabilise it adequately for use by cyclists and pedestrians.
-Neither the council nor the transportation authority had the funds to proceed.
-Deficits incurred due to the COVID-19 pandemic made it unlikely that the bridge would be repaired in the near future.
+The costs were reported as £141 million to fully repair the bridge and £46 million to stabilise it for use by cyclists and pedestrians.
+Neither the council nor the transportation authority had this money available.

-On 9 September 2020, the Secretary of State for Transport, Grant Shapps appointed a Department for Transport task force to investigate the bridge's condition, and work towards reopening the bridge for cyclists and pedestrians, and later enabling the return of motor traffic.
-In October 2020, it was announced that Hammersmith Bridge would not re-open to vehicles until at least 2027.
-In November 2020, engineers proposed a temporary double-decked steel structure fitted within the existing bridge crossing to allow elements of the damaged bridge to be removed for repair.
+On 9 September 2020, the Secretary of State for Transport, Grant Shapps appointed a Department for Transport task force to investigate the bridge's condition, and work towards reopening the bridge for cyclists and pedestrians, and later the return of motor traffic.
+In October 2020, it was announced that the bridge would not re-open to vehicles until at least 2027.
+In November 2020, engineers proposed a temporary double-decked steel structure within the existing bridge to allow damaged elements to be removed for repair.
 The scheme, designed by Foster and Partners with bridge engineers COWI, was backed by the local council and presented to Shapps.

-The Fosters scheme, costed at around £100m, would potentially allow the bridge to reopen for pedestrians and cyclists in the summer of 2021, with cars and vans able to cross two months later, and full restoration completed in 2023.
-The proposals were discussed on 19 March 2021 at a meeting of the government's Hammersmith Bridge taskforce, and plans for the work to be funded through a £3 toll scheme were accepted.

-In December 2020, reports from AECOM and University of Cambridge professor Norman Fleck suggested that the full closure may have been overly cautious, and that, after minimal work, the bridge could be reopened to cyclists and pedestrians.
+The scheme, costed at around £100 million, would allow the bridge to reopen for pedestrians and cyclists in the summer of 2021, with cars and vans able to cross two months later, and full restoration by 2023.
+The proposals were discussed on 19 March 2021 at a government taskforce meeting, and plans for the work to be funded through a £3 toll scheme were accepted.
+In December 2020, reports suggested that the full closure was overly cautious, and that little work would be needed to reopen the bridge to pedestrians and cyclists.

-On 14 February 2021, local residents illuminated the bridge scarlet with a Valentine's Day message reading Broken Hearts.
-Broken Promises.
-Broken Lives.
-Broken Bridge, to highlight the ongoing delays to its repair.